NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     in the ISIS control network format.
 This can be used with any images and cameras supported by ASP.

+--nvm <string (default: "")>
+    Read a control network having interest point matches from this file in the NVM format.
+This can be used with any images and cameras supported by ASP.
+    Camera poses will not be read from the NVM file.

 --max-initial-reprojection-error <integer (default: 10)>
     Filter as outliers triangulated points project using initial cameras with error more than this, measured in pixels.
 Since jitter corrections are